patrick-crawford/WEB422-Backup/Code Examples/week5/bridge-react/README.md

 ##### Defining a `render()` function

-The final topic we need to address is how we've evolved our view code into a `render()` method.
+Let's discuss why we've changed our view code into a `render()` method.
 Our earlier `function` components simply returned a React element.
 In our `class` component, we need to do the same, but we do it by providing an implementation for the `render()` method.

 Our `render()` function has three possible branches, defining three separate UI states.
 In Vue we expressed this with nested directives (`v-if`, `v-else`) to [conditionally render portions](https://vuejs.org/v2/guide/conditional.html) of our template.
-We're essentially do the same in React, but instead using JavaScript branching directly.
+We essentially do the same in React, but instead use JavaScript branching directly.
 Depending on our component's `state`, we'll either render an error UI, a loading spinner, or if all goes well our entire bridge menu.